 Michigan aka the Mitten state.
 Oh what a place.
 Your time here really depends on the current season and the thickness of your skin.
-Thankfully during Summer, Michigan & specifically, Northern Michigan, really shine.
+Thankfully during Summer, Michigan & specifically, Northern Michigan, really shines.
 From endless lakes to eclectic cities, the list seems to never end.
-For those who know or for those who don’t here are 5 Northern Michigan destinations to keep on your radar this summer.
+For those who know or for those who don’t, here are 5 Northern Michigan destinations to keep on your radar this summer.

-Sleeping Bear Sand Dunes
+- Gateway to Sleeping Bear Dunes National Lakeshore

 The Mighty Mac as Michiganders call it, is the worlds 5th longest suspensions bridge and the longest in the Western hemisphere.
 Combined with the right lighting, its a spectacular sight.
 Not only is the Mighty Mac a worthwhile site but Mackinac island which is home to the Grand Hotel, provides visitors with spectacular views and lasting memories.

-Northern Michigan - Is it worth it?
+Northern Michigan - Is it Worth it?

-Did one of your top 5 summer destinations make the list?
+Did one of your favorite Michigan destinations make the list?
 Do you have a place that should have been included?
 Please let me know as I’m continually checking places off of my Michigan bucket list.
-What comes to your mind when you think of a Northern Michigan summer spot?